haacked/haacked.com/_posts/2015/2015-09-08-moneyball-hiring.md

 Having this data in the open might remove this one competitive advantage in hiring, but companies can still compete by offering interesting work, great compensation, and benefits.

+The good news is, there are a lot of people and companies thinking about this.
+This article,  [What's Wrong with Job Interviews, and How to Fix Them](https://www.linkedin.com/pulse/20130610025112-69244073-will-smart-companies-interview-your-kids) is a great example.

 ### We'll never get it right

 Even with all this data, we'll never perfect hiring.
 Studying human behavior is a tricky affair.
 If we could predict it well, the stock market would be completely predictable.